crochik/sshsecret/README.md

 ## To receive secret messages

-For anybody to be able to send you secret messages they will need you public key.
+For anybody to be able to send you secret messages they will need your public key.

 Generate new key pair: